Lie algebroid structures on double vector bundles and representation theory of Lie algebroids: Background: Double vector bundles

 Given vector bundles $A$, $B$, and $C$, there is a natural double vector bundle structure on $A \oplus B \oplus C$ with side bundles $A$ and $B$ and core $C$; this DVB is said to be \emph{decomposed}.

-A section (in the category of double vector bundles) of (\ref{shortexact}) always exists, albeit noncanonically, and a choice of such a section gives an isomorphism (or more precisely, a \emph{statomorphism} in the sense of \cite{alfonso:dvb}) between $D$ and the decomposed DVB $A \oplus B \oplus C$.
-This statomorphism is called a \emph{decomposition} of $D$.
-The space of decompositions of $D$ is a nonempty affine space modelled on $\Gamma(A^* \otimes B^* \otimes C)$.
+A section (in the category of double vector bundles) of (\ref{shortexact}) is equivalent to an isomorphism inducing the identity map on $A$, $B$, and $C$, between $D$ and the decomposed DVB $A \oplus B \oplus C$.
+This isomorphism is called a \emph{decomposition} of $D$.
+Grabowski and Rotkiewicz \cite{grabowski} proved that decompositions always exist locally (over open sets of $M$), and a \v{C}ech cohomology argument shows that decompositions exist globally.
+In fact, the space of decompositions of $D$ is a nonempty affine space modelled on $\Gamma(A^* \otimes B^* \otimes C)$.
+Hence, a section of (\ref{shortexact}) always exists, albeit noncanonically.